ikramkharroubi/sahla-notaire/README.md

    - Improves access to administrative services

 9. **Project Scalability**
-   - Expandable to additional services (tourism, health, education, justice)
+   - Expandable to additional services (health, education, justice...)
    - Adaptable to other countries with similar contexts

 ![Procedures](screenshots/procedure.png)